-As described in Section \ref{sec:offline}, both algorithms rank attributes based on a score function that take into account the number of references of attribute nodes on interacted and recommended item in comparison to the number of references of these same attributes on the set of all items.
-For a fair comparison of users when analyzing explanations, we created a template that is the same for both algorithms based on the highest ranked attribute from ExpLOD v2 and \ac{PEM} scoring functions.\looseness=-1
+As described in Section \ref{sec:expl_algs}, both algorithms rank attributes based on a score function that considers the number of times an attribute appears in both interacted and recommended items, relative to its overall popularity within the entire dataset.
+To ensure a fair comparison of the explanations analyzed by the users, we created a single template for both algorithms.
+This template was based on the highest-ranked attribute from each algorithm's respective scoring function.\looseness=-1

 The template begins with ``Like the movies $<h>$," where $<h>$ is a list of films previously selected by the user.
 We then add the attribute edge type that connects profile items to recommended items, using the template ``that has the $<type>$ $<attribute>$." and concludes with ``watch $<recommendation>$, that has the same property," where $<recommendation>$ is the suggestion from the recommendation algorithm.
 Thus, the complete template becomes:\looseness=-1